Men’s Guide to Naturally Balanced Hormones

 - Sleep problems

-- Eating a diet low in essential nutrients
+- Poor diet low in essential nutrients

 DHT plays a big role in the prostate, where it’s linked to benign prostatic hyperplasia (BPH), as well as in hair loss and male pattern baldness.
 DHT interferes with your hair follicles’ ability to absorb nutrients.
 Eventually, weakened hair stops growing, and becomes sparser, finally turning into peach fuzz.